mendix/docs/bestpractices/SIG+-+Mendix+performance+subjects+explanation.md

 ## Scalability

 The Mendix Runtime can run as a single process, or it can be horizontally scaled to facilitate more concurrent users, and improve availability.
-In this scenario multiple Business Modeler instances are running.
+In this scenario multiple Mendix Modeler instances are running.
 These instances run independently, there will not be any communication between the processes.

 ### Single instance